-Land Description: Just a few miles from downtown Harbor Springs, this preserve has become a favorite community destination for hiking, dog walking (on leash), or nature classes.
+Just a few miles from downtown Harbor Springs, this preserve has become a favorite community destination for hiking, dog walking (on leash), or nature classes.
 A mix of open meadows and forested hilly woods are found.
-Seasonal ponds known as “vernal pools” are especially common in spring and fall and are studied by local students.
+Seasonal ponds are known as vernal pools, which are especially common in spring and fall and are studied by local students.

-History: Purchased in 2009 in large part with a grant from the Offield Family Foundation.
-It has long been sustainably forested on a periodic basis (2017-18 most recently).
+Purchased in 2009 in large part with a grant from the Offield Family Foundation.
+It has long been sustainably forested periodically (harvest is planned for winter/spring 2021).

-Directions: From downtown Petoskey, head north on US-31 2.6 miles to M-119.
+ADDRESS: 515 Quick Road, Harbor Springs, MI 49740 and 7425 Henrick Road, Harbor Springs, MI 49740 - From downtown Petoskey, head north on US-31 2.6 miles to M-119.
 Turn left and follow M-119 3.2 miles to Pleasantview Road.
 Continue north on Pleasantview Road 1½ miles to Quick Road and turn left.
-Look for parking area ½ mile down Quick Road on the left.
+Look for a parking area ½ mile down Quick Road on the left.

-The Offield Preserve is a working forest reserve.
-It is enrolled in the Commercial Forest Program, meaning that the land has and/or will be actively managed for timber production.
+It is enrolled in the Commercial Forest Program, meaning that the land has or will be actively managed for timber production.
 CFP designation also requires that the land be open to the public for hunting.